CodeXCourses/level-1-course-content/week-5/day-5/day-5.md

-# Week 5: Day 5 – Consolidation and Deployment
+# Week 4: Day 5 – Review and Variable Hoisting in JavaScript

 ## Session Outline

-Focus: Summarizing the week's content, integrating concepts from local and remote repository management to deploying a project using GitHub Pages.
+Focus: Comprehensive review of key JavaScript concepts and exploration of variable hoisting.

 ## Objectives

-1. Review and consolidate knowledge of basic terminal commands and Git operations.
+1. Reinforce understanding of variables, arrays, functions, and objects.
-2. Demonstrate the creation and linking of local and remote repositories.
+2. Discuss the nuances of variable hoisting in JavaScript.
-3. Apply ACP processes to enhance a project with HTML, CSS, or JavaScript.
+3. Apply concepts through interactive coding and review exercises.

 ## Key Concepts

-### 1. Review of Local Repository Creation
+### 1. Review of Core JavaScript Elements

-- Recap of terminal commands: `mkdir`, `touch`, `ls`, `pwd`.
+- Recap of variables and primitive data types.
-- Review of Git basics: `git init`, `git status`, `git add`, `git commit`.
+- Revisiting array methods and functionality.

-### 2. Creating and Linking Repositories
+- Overview of functions, their scope, and arrow functions.

-- Step-by-step process for creating a local repository and a corresponding remote repository on GitHub.
+- Understanding objects, properties, and methods.

-- Demonstrating how to link a local repository to a remote one, and vice versa.
+### 2. Deep Dive into Variable Hoisting

-### 3. Enhancing the Project
+- Exploring the concept of variable hoisting.

-- Revisiting the ACP process: Adding HTML, CSS, or JavaScript to the local site.
+- Differences between `var`, `let`, and `const`.

-- Hands-on practice with `git add`, `git commit`, and `git push`.
+### 3. Advanced JavaScript Concepts

-## Hands-On Exercise: Full Project Deployment
+- Template Literals and Expressions.

-- Students start with a local repository, add web content, and connect it to a remote repository on GitHub.
+- Default Function Parameters.
-- Implement ACP processes to update the project.
+- Destructuring Assignments.
-- Deploy the project on GitHub Pages to enhance their online portfolio.
+- Spread and Rest Operators.

-## Breakout Rooms: Collaborative Project Enhancement
+## Interactive Elements

-- Students work in groups to apply their week's learning on a shared project.
+- **Interactive Coding**: Engage in hands-on coding activities to reinforce learning.
-- Focus on repository management, ACP, and deployment.
+- **Review Challenges**: Solve problems that incorporate the week's learning.

-## Conclusion
+## Wrap-Up

-- Summarizing key learnings from the entire week.
+- Summary of the session's key points.
-- Open forum for Q&A, discussing challenges, and sharing project outcomes.
+- Open Q&A session.
-- Encouragement for continued practice and exploration beyond the classroom.
+- Guidance for further study and practice.

 ---

-**Note for Instructors**: This session is crucial for reinforcing the week's learnings.
-Ensure that each student is comfortable with the entire workflow from local development to deployment.
-Encourage experimentation with web content and GitHub Pages deployment.
+**Note for Instructors**: Adjust the duration and depth of each section according to the group's pace and learning needs.
+Prepare additional exercises and resources for extended exploration.